How To Feed A Loon

 A white dinner plate filled with a bed of mashed potatoes with a helping of Swiss steak sitting on top of it.

-Every time we make it, those cherished memories of being with family members that we only see once a year during the holidays come rushing back.
+In the meantime, but, when we make Swiss Steak, those cherished memories of being with family members that we only see once a year during the holidays come rushing back.

 The smell alone is something to behold.
 And then that first bite.
 Sense memory and tastebud elation overload!